apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 mysql> flush privileges;
 ```

-After above steps done you would create a new database for DolphinScheduler, then run shortcut Shell scripts to init database
+After the above steps done you would create a new database for DolphinScheduler, then run Shell scripts to init database:

 ```shell
 sh script/create-dolphinscheduler.sh